keela101/final-project-keela101/README.md

 button and the program will continue as normal.
 * The application outputs a legible output that includes the functional label (e.g. noun, transitive verb, adjective) and the actual definition.
 However, the output is not well-organized.
+* The keyboard can only be closed by pressing the button at the bottom bar to hide the keyboard.
+If the definition goes past the screen, the TextView is contained in a ScrollView widget to let the user scroll down.